Hire an SEO Agency

 vs DIY SEO.

 Every contractor has heard both sides of this pitch.
-Here's the honest math, in hours, dollars, and results, from a local SEO agency that has watched dozens of Texas contractors try DIY first.
+Here's the honest math, in hours, focus, and results, from a local SEO agency that has watched dozens of Texas contractors try DIY first.

-DIY SEO is possible but pricey in opportunity cost.
+DIY SEO is possible but expensive in owner attention.
 The hours you spend learning and doing are hours you cannot sell or run jobs.

 - 2